The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: T-duality and the momentum amplituhedron for general (even) m

-Since we found a natural candidate map, we now introduce a natural candidate object, which would speculatively relate to $\mathcal{A}_{n,k,m}$ via the T-duality map.
-This is a generalisation of the momentum amplituhedron $\mathcal{M}_{n,k,4}$ and it is defined below.
+Since we found a natural candidate map, we now introduce a candidate object, which would speculatively relate to $\mathcal{A}_{n,k,m}(Z)$ via the T-duality map.
+This is a generalization of the momentum amplituhedron $\mathcal{M}_{n,k,4}(\Lambda,\widetilde\Lambda)$ and it is defined below.

 \begin{definition} For $k,n$ such that $k \leq n$, define the \emph{twisted positive part} of $Gr_{k,n}$ as: